networkedsystemsIITB/WebQ/README.md

    access to all other machines.
 This machine is will run `redeploy.sh`.
 3. At TokenGen machines update `proxy.conf` with correct TokenCheck ip.
-4. At TokenCheck update `lighttpd.conf` with correct server ip. follow instruction in doc/README and make lighttpd.
+4. At TokenCheck configure `lighttpd.conf` with correct proxy server ip.
+    Configure CapacityEstimator ip in `btp.h`.
+    Make and build TokenCheck.(Detailed configuration and build instructions available in TokenCheck/README.md).
 5. At CapacityEstimator install Matlab and java.
+Configure `webq.properties` file with correct TokenGen ip and port.
 6. At TestServer setup [Test Moodle](https://github.com/moodlehq/moodle-performance-comparison).
    Install test scripts available at `ServerScripts` (See ServerScripts readme).
-7. Run `redeploy.sh` from PRIMARY machine.
+7. Run `redeploy.sh` from PRIMARY machine to start using WebQ for TestServer.

 ### Publications